VegaDeftwing/OpGuidesHugoSrc/content/posts/SomeConsumerism.md

 1. Oculus Quest 2

-   Literally purchased almost exclusively for beatsaber.
+   Literally purchased almost exclusively for Beat Saber.
 Such an incredible step up from the OSVR HDK2 I had before.
 I did find it absolutely necessary to replace the face plate and strap, as well as add controller grips.
 This adds to the cost, but the content available does get me moving.
 PC connectivity to play Risk Of Rain 2 with a VR mod is pretty sweet too.
 Facebook being shoved down my throat still makes me unhappy though. - Note, because Facebook can go eat a dick, I'm still refusing to link to this.

 2. Chill Games